Make your move to Mainroad — Hiring Now!

 Where are Mainroad's maintenance yards located?

-Mainroad’s headquarters and primary works yard for Mainroad Fraser Maintenance is based in Langley (Port Kells).
+Mainroad Fraser Maintenance’s headquarters and primary works yard is in Langley (Port Kells).

 How many Mainroad employees are working during winter operations?

-Our fleet and crews are fully engaged in winter maintenance operations.
-Up to 12 employees plus mechanical support are available to work around the clock to keep our roads clear.
+Up to 12 employees plus mechanical support are fully engaged in winter maintenance operations and available to work around the clock to keep our roads clear and safe.

 How does Mainroad monitor weather and highways conditions?